 Bipolar Burbles features blog posts such as learning not to push past your limits if you have bipolar disorder, knowing how to self-soothe in the face of bipolar disorder pain, and how psychiatric terms are inadequate at explaining the feelings associated with mental illness.

 The Bipolar Blogger Network

 The Bipolar Blogger Network is the brainchild of two friends who felt that there was a lack of networking options for people with the various types of bipolar disorder.

 The blog is intended to be a hub to share experiences of living with or being around those affected by bipolar disorder.
 The Bipolar Blogger Network carefully selects talented bloggers that have genuine experiences of the disorder.

-Recent posts appearing on The Bipolar Blogger Network include taking on a full-time job with bipolar, when something triggers bipolar and your stability quickly evaporates, and whether you dare to dream when you have bipolar disorder.
+Recent posts appearing on The Bipolar Blogger Network include taking on a full time job with bipolar disorder, when something triggers bipolar disorder and your stability quickly evaporates, and whether you dare to dream when you have bipolar disorder.

 Joel Gazis-Sax lives in Trabuco Canyon, CA, with his wife Lynn, a cat named Boadicea, and a Boston terrier named Drake.
 He shares honest and sometimes witty personal stories on his blog, Pax Nortona, about living, traveling, and working with bipolar disorder.

 Joel is the president of the Depression and Bipolar Support Alliance of South Orange County, which he co-founded with his wife, and he has helped to plan state mental health conferences.